alasca-association/tarook/docs/user/reference/options/yk8s.containerd.rst

 These can act as pull through cache to reduce external network traffic and the amount of pulls from registries which have rate limits.
 The upstream registry will automatically be used after all defined hosts have been tried.
-To configure a default registry mirror, set "registry" to "_default".

 **Type:**::